-Children or youth who are discharged from a 29-I Health Facility (facilities licensed by DOH and OCFS who provide Core Limited Health Related Services (CLHRS) and Other Limited Health Related Services (OLHRS) to children enrolled in foster care) may continue to receive OLHRS from any 29-I Health Facility up to one-year post discharge.
+Children or youth who are discharged from a 29-I Health Facility (facilities licensed by DOH and OCFS who provide Core Limited Health Related Services (CLHRS) and Other Limited Health Related Services (OLHRS) to children enrolled in foster care) may continue to receive OLHRS from any 29-1 Health Facility up to one-year post discharge.
 These services may continue beyond the one-year post discharge date, if any of the following apply:

-- A. The child/youth is under 21 years old and in receipt of services through the 29-1 Health Facility for an Episode of Care and has not yet safely transitioned to an appropriate provider for continued necessary services. - B. The child/youth is under 21 years old and has been in receipt of Children and Facility Treatment and Support Services (CFTSS) or Children's Home and Community Based Services (HCBS) through the 29-I Health Facility and has not yet safely transitioned to another designated provider for continued necessary CFTSS or HCBS in accordance with their plan of care. - C. If the Member is 21 years or older, the 29-I Health Facilities may continue to provide OLHRS when the following applies: - The Member has been placed in the care of the 29-I Health Facility and has been in receipt of OLHRS prior to their 21st birthday and has not yet safely transitioned to another placement or living arrangement - The Member and/or their authorized representative is compliant with a safe discharge plan - The 29-I Health Facility continues to work collaboratively with MVP to explore options for the Member's safe discharge, including compliance with court ordered services, if applicable
+- A. The child/youth is under 21 years old and in receipt of services through the 29-1 Health Facility for an Episode of Care and has not yet safely transitioned to an appropriate provider for continued necessary services. - B. The child/youth is under 21 years old and has been in receipt of Children and Facility Treatment and Support Services (CFTSS) or Children's Home and Community Based Services (HCBS) through the 29-I Health Facility and has not yet safely transitioned to another designated provider for continued necessary CFTSS or HCBS in accordance with their plan of care. - C. If the Member is 21 years or older, the 29-I Health Facilities may continue to provide OLHRS when the following applies: - o The Member has been placed in the care of the 29-I Health Facility and has been in receipt of OLHRS prior to their 21st birthday and has not yet safely transitioned to another placement or living arrangement - o The Member and/or their authorized representative is compliant with a safe discharge plan o The 29-I Health Facility continues to work collaboratively with MVP to explore options for the Member's safe discharge, including compliance with court ordered services, if applicable individual's 21st birthday.

-In accordance with the Medicaid transition guidelines, the Medicaid residual per diem is not reimbursable after the individual's 21st birthday.
 Adults over the age of 21 are not eligible for CFTSS or Children's HCBS.

+In accordance with the Medicaid transition guidelines, the Medicaid residual per diem is not reimbursable after the